gchq/stroom-docs/content/en/news/releases/v07.02/upgrade-notes.md

 date: 2023-10-20
 tags:
 description: >
-  Required actions and information relating to upgrading to this version of Stroom.
+  Required actions and information relating to upgrading to Stroom version 7.2.
 ---

 {{% warning %}}